llemarr42/Engineering_4_Notebook/README.md

 ### Reflection

-This biggest problem that I struggled to understand is the
+This biggest problem that I struggled to get past was the combination of the two base scripts.
+The two peices of code are only distantly related and are difficult to understand.
+I specifically struggled with figuring out which bits of code are nessasary to keep and which bits i should get rid of.
+In the end I pasted both example codes into the file and slowly went through all the code deleting the unnessary and moving the rest into a seperate file for me to later organise and add to, to create the final code.